 Kankakee wishes that they had also started out with a Profile of a Graduate process that engaged their families and community—a wish that I heard from multiple transitioning districts at the Symposium.
 They said a graduate profile would have provided a key reference point as they were explaining the need for transformation to students, families, and community members.

 One transition challenge was that teachers have had to work with two different grading systems in some classes.
 Two cohorts of students have started the competency-based model so far, which means that the 9th and 10th grades are competency-based, and the 11th and 12th grades are using traditional grading.
 In classes that cross these two groups, teachers need to use two approaches to grading.

 Develop Clear and Transparent Communications

 Students, teachers, parents, colleges, and state education systems don’t think about education in competency-based terms, so Kankakee needed to develop clear and transparent communication systems.
-Their website includes an extensive section on competency-based education, such as this Student-Parent CBE page that lists the competencies, a presentation describing competency-based grading, ways for parents to check student progress, slideshows offering answers to frequently asked questions, and more.
+Their website includes an extensive section on competency-based education that lists the competencies, a presentation describing competency-based grading, ways for parents to check student progress, slideshows offering answers to frequently asked questions, and more.
 The high school makes student progress data available to students and parents weekly in a transparent and asset-focused format.